Satisfactory Academic Progress

 Students must maintain a 3.0 cumulative GPA.

-No appeal will be granted for anyone in violation of the required cumulative GPA.
+No appeal will be granted for anyone violating the required cumulative GPA.

 MAXIMUM TIME TO DEGREE

-A student must receive a bachelor’s degree by the end of 180 attempted credit hours, an associate’s degree by the end of 90 attempted credit hours, and a certificate by the end of 45 attempted credit hours.
-Allowances will be made for semesters involving required remedial course work and programs requiring additional hours.
+A student must receive a bachelors degree by the end of 180 attempted credit hours, an associate degree by the end of 90 attempted credit hours, and a certificate by the end of 45 attempted credit hours.
+Allowances will be made for programs involving required remedial coursework and those requiring additional hours.
 Clock hour students must complete their program by the end of 150% of the published length of the program.

 A graduate degree must be completed by the end of 54 attempted hours.
 Students seeking only a graduate certificate must earn the certificate within 23 attempted hours.

-Any subsequent associate’s degree must be completed by the end of 45 additional attempted
+Any subsequent associate degree must be completed by the end of 45 additional attempted

 attempted hours.
 Graduate students must have any subsequent graduate degrees completed